nmohanu/pyke/README.md

 <br>
 - Promotion moves.
 - Further optimizations.
-- Make moves and specifify perft depth on runtime.
+- Make moves and specify perft depth on runtime.

 # How to compile
 From project root: